practice area bg MOBILE practice area bg scaled

 Call 1-800-451-6786 | Tampa: (813) 288-4999 | Free Consultation

-What Your Florida Fire Damage Policy Should Cover
+What Your Florida Fire Damage Insurance Policy Should Cover

-Debris removal and demolition of unsalvageable structural elements should also be included.
-If your home is uninhabitable, your policy should provide additional living expenses (ALE) to cover temporary housing, meals, and related costs during repairs.
-Commercial policies may also include business interruption coverage to offset lost revenue and ongoing expenses throughout the restoration period.
+If your property is uninhabitable, your policy may provide additional living expenses (ALE) for temporary housing, meals, and related costs.
+Commercial policies may also include business interruption coverage for lost income and operational expenses during restoration.

 Fire Claims Williams Law Association, P.A.
 Handles